-Informal consultation has been undertaken with the other local authorities across Essex, which revealed that none are proposing to make any significant changes to their current LCTS scheme for 2021/2022.
+Informal consultation has been undertaken with the other local authorities across Essex, which revealed that the majority are not proposing to make any significant changes to their current LCTS scheme for 2022/2023.
 No formal consultation has been undertaken with ECC, the Police and Fire authorities and the public.